WasmEdge/docs/docs/develop/rust/wasinn/llm_inference.md

 ## Resources

 * If you're looking for multi-turn conversations with llama 2 models, please check out the above mentioned chat example source code [here](https://github.com/second-state/llamaedge/tree/main/chat).
-* If you want to construct OpenAI-compatible APIs specifically for your llama2 model, or the Llama2 model itself, please check out the source code [for the API server](https://github.com/second-state/llamaedge/tree/main/api-server).
+* If you want to construct OpenAI-compatible APIs specifically for any open-source LLMs, please check out the source code [for the API server](https://github.com/second-state/llamaedge/tree/main/api-server).
 * To learn more, please check out [this article](https://medium.com/stackademic/fast-and-portable-llama2-inference-on-the-heterogeneous-edge-a62508e82359).